Freija/freija.github.io/_posts/2017-09-13-heroku_docker-mongodb.md

 ## Introduction

 The code for the recommendation API and website can be found here: [https://github.com/Freija/recontent](https://github.com/Freija/recontent).
 The app is now deployed on heroku: [https://recontent.herokuapp.com/](https://recontent.herokuapp.com/).
+Since this is deployed on the free tier of Heroku, the app will go to sleep after 30 minutes of inactivity.
+Therefore, it typically takes a few minutes to start up when accessing the website.

 This is the associated docker-compose file of the app: